TedTschopp/tedt.org/_posts/Blog Posts/2007-09-26-ideas-to-think-about-life-and-taxes.md

 description: "This article delves into a talk by Alex Wright at the Long Now Foundation, exploring the fascinating concept of taxonomy across different societies.
 It questions why taxonomies are universally 5 or 6 levels deep and examines theories, including connections to family structure and genetics."
 keywords: "taxonomy, Alex Wright, Long Now Foundation, anthropology, sociology, human cultures, family structure, genetics, categorization"
-picture-description: "An image illustrating different levels of taxonomy, possibly showing a tree-like diagram that categorizes elements into 5 or 6 levels, representing the universal depth of taxonomies mentioned in the talk."
+image-description: "An image illustrating different levels of taxonomy, possibly showing a tree-like diagram that categorizes elements into 5 or 6 levels, representing the universal depth of taxonomies mentioned in the talk."
-call_to_action: "What are your thoughts on the universal structure of taxonomies?
+call-to-action: "What are your thoughts on the universal structure of taxonomies?
 Have you ever considered how categorization plays a role in our understanding of the world?
 Share your thoughts and insights in the comments below.
 Let's engage in a thought-provoking discussion!"

 guid: eca1c1ee-efc8-453b-8791-4dc4ca8227bb